Supercookiegaming/Raspberry-Pi-Compute-Module-KiCad/README.md

 ## Install Instructions

-1. First clone the repository to your desired location using your preferred method.
+1. Clone the repository to your desired location using your preferred method.
 For example

    `cd desired-repository-location`